Santiago Barboza

 Ángel Santiago Barboza Manzzi (born October 3, 1989) is a Uruguayan footballer currently playing for Deportivo Achuapa.

 Career

 On 26 July 2012, he scored a goal against Bolivian side Aurora in the 2012 Copa Sudamericana which was the first goal ever for Cerro Largo F.C. in an international competition.

 In January 2013, he signed a new deal with Second Division club Atenas de San Carlos.

-In July 2013, he was transferred to Ecuadorian side LDU Loja with a loan deal of six months with an option of acquisition.
+In July 2013, he was transferred to the Ecuadorian side LDU Loja with a loan deal of six months with an option of acquisition.